SleepTight-Cat/SleepTight-Cat/README.md

 - 👀 I’m interested in 3D Reconstruction, Diffusion Model, and CVCG in general
 - 🌱 I’m currently learning 3DGS
 - 💞️ I’m looking to collaborate on everything!
-- 😄 Pronouns: they/them
+- 😄 Pronouns: They/Them
-- ⚡ Fun fact: I'm a PhD candidate
+- ⚡ Fun fact: I have a Nekomata friend

 <!---
 SleepTight-Cat/SleepTight-Cat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.